 Accomplished leader in R&D Quality Assurance with effective management experience worked in small, mid-sized and large pharmaceutical/bio-pharmaceutical companies, in depth knowledge in clinical trial management, GXP auditing, process gap analysis, SOP development and regulatory inspections.
 Effectively lead process for Quality and Performance Metrics Dashboards for R&D Compliance, adjunct professor for Drexel University Clinical Pharmacology Master’s Program, presents at industry related conferences including Linking Leaders and Exl Pharma.
 Over 25 years of clinical research experience.
 Six Sigma Graduated Rutgers University with a Bachelor’s Degree in Nursing and received a Masters of Nursing Administration from University of Pennsylvania and The Wharton School.

-Laura is currently Senior Vice President, Mid Pharma and Emerging Biopharma Sales, at IQVIA where she is responsible for driving development of the segment’s business strategies and partnership models in the U.S. and Canada for Mid Pharma and Emerging Biopharma customers.
+Laura is currently Senior Vice President, Mid Pharma and Emerging Biopharma Sales, at IQVIA where she is responsible for driving the development of the segment’s business strategies and partnership models in the U.S. and Canada for Mid Pharma and Emerging Biopharma customers.

 Prior to this role at IQVIA, Laura was the Global Head of the Emerging Biopharma Segment, responsible for the development of the business strategy, customer insights and delivery best practices of the work performed for Emerging Biopharma customers worldwide.
-Laura also spent six years in alliance management with responsibilities for leadership, development and management of global strategic partnerships with services in Clinical Development, Consulting and Commercialization.
+Laura also spent six years in alliance management with responsibilities for leadership, development, and management of global strategic partnerships with services in Clinical Development, Consulting, and Commercialization.